-Our Yuma AZ wrongful termination lawyer Department at Shultz & Rollins have over 90 years of combined experience helping people like you fight back after being improperly discharged by an employer.
+Our Tucson wrongful termination lawyer Department at Shultz & Rollins have over 90 years of combined experience helping people like you fight back after being improperly discharged by an employer.
 We have successfully handled countless wrongful termination cases for our clients – and we know how to make sure you receive the fair and just compensation you deserve.

 If you successfully bring a suit against your former employer for wrongful termination, you may be compensated for the losses you’ve experienced due to the employer’s actions.
 Depending on the circumstances, you may be entitled to recover:

 Your former employer may be required to compensate you for earnings you lost due to your termination.
 This may include earned and unpaid wages, overtime, and other forms of compensation.

 In losing your job, you will also lose medical and dental insurance, pension and 401K plans, stock options, and profit sharing.
 Our Yuma and Tucson wrongful termination attorneys can help you assign a dollar value to these losses.

 Also known as “pain and suffering,” these damages may be awarded if the employer behaved in a way that caused you significant emotional distress.

 If your employer’s actions were particularly egregious, you may be awarded punitive damages.
 Punitive damages are intended to punish the employer and dissuade others from behaving similarly in the future.